M4gOo/System-Administrator-RHCSA-RHEL9/command.md

  info <command>, --help; man; man man; man 1 printf, apropos (in case I forgot the name of the command, search in the man pages; in case it is new VM run sudo mandb) apropos -s 1,8 <wildcard>
   check manuals programs packages installed on the system /usr/share/doc

+  ls -alh
+  shows bytes of the files

+ absolute path always start with the / relative example you are /home/user and want to move to /var/log -> cd /var/log

+  when copy it is a good practice to terminate with / whne it is directory cp file.txt dir/ cp file.txt dir ->this dir could be a file cp -r (recursive) cp -r Copy/ Paste/  with the paste dir already exist it will be under Paste/ this Paste/Copy/files and dir
+                      with the paste dir doesnt exist it will be under Paste/ this Paste/files and dir when use move command mv, doesnt need to use the flag -r

+  rm -r to delete directories